jvalegre/robert/docs/README.rst

 for a quick installation guide.
 In a nutshell, ROBERT and its dependencies are installed as follows:

-1. Install ROBERT using conda-forge (preferred):
+1. Install ROBERT using conda-forge and the intelex accelerator (only if your system is compatible with intelex) (preferred):

 .. code-block:: shell

-   conda install -c conda-forge robert
+   conda install -c conda-forge robert pip install scikit-learn-intelex

-2. Install ROBERT using pip.
-Then, install the libraries required for report.py:
+2. In some cases, conda-forge might be slow and users might install ROBERT using pip instead.
+Then, install the libraries required for report.py and the intelex accelerator (only if your system is compatible with intelex):

 .. code-block:: shell

    pip install robert
    pip install weasyprint
-   conda install -c conda-forge glib gtk3 pango
+   conda install -c conda-forge glib gtk3 pango pip install scikit-learn-intelex

 .. installation-end